ejbyne/sudoku-solver/README.md

 ## Summary

-This was a challenge to build a Sudoku checker that can automatically generate and solve any 9 x 9 Sudoku grid such as the one shown on the Wikipedia [Sudoku entry](http://en.wikipedia.org/wiki/Sudoku).
+This was a challenge to build a Sudoku checker that can automatically generate and solve any 9 x 9 Sudoku grid such as the example shown on the Wikipedia [Sudoku entry](http://en.wikipedia.org/wiki/Sudoku).

 I opted to build the app using Node.js and JavaScript.
-The app currently solves Sudoku puzzles on The Times' website which have a rating of "mild", "easy" or difficult".
+The app currently solves Sudoku puzzles on The Times' [website](http://www.thetimes.co.uk/tto/puzzles/sudoku) which have a rating of "mild", "easy" or difficult".
 It does not currently solve puzzles with a rating of "fiendish" and the logic would need to be improved in order achieve this.

 The live version of the app is available [here](https://eds-sudoku-solver.herokuapp.com).